metagenomics/metagenomics-tk/docs/developer_guidelines.md

 A new release should be made the following way:

+1. Checkout the dev branch.

-1. Update pipeline version in the nextflow manifest `nextflow.config`.
+2. Update pipeline version in the nextflow manifest `nextflow.config`.

+3. Push the changes to the dev branch.

+4. Checkout the master branch.

+5. Merge the dev branch into the master branch. (`git merge dev`)

+6. Push the merged branch to the master branch.

-2. Create a release on Github.
+7. Create a release on Github based on the master branch.

-3. Run `git fetch` on the master branch to get the latest tag.
+8. Run `git fetch` on the master branch to get the latest tag.

-4. Run `make changelog` and paste the output on the Github release section.
+9. Run `make changelog` and paste the output on the Github release section.

-5. Once the Github release is created, publish the wiki with newest tag.(see [wiki section](developer_guidelines.md/#wiki))
+10. Once the Github release is created, publish the wiki with newest tag.(see [wiki section](developer_guidelines.md/#wiki))

 ```YAML
 ---8<--- ".chglog/config.yml"